Surcharging 101

 What is surcharging?

 Surcharging is more than just adding a fee to your credit card payments.
-It’s more like adding sales tax to your business.
-For many merchants, it’s a business improvement that must be implemented end-to-end.
+It’s a cross-functional business initiative that touches every aspect of your business.

 1